-Mountain gorilla habituation is the process of getting mountain gorillas familiar to the presence of human beings.
-This takes about 2 years making sure the gorillas are surely safe to visit and cannot cause any harm to humans.
-However, just like any other wild animal tourists have to still be cautious and follow the rules especially keeping the 7 meters distance and not touching the gorillas.
+Mountain gorilla habituation is the process of getting mountain gorillas familiar with the presence of human beings.
+This takes about 2 years to make sure the gorillas are surely safe to visit and cannot cause any harm to humans.
+However, just like any other wild animal, the behavior of mountain gorillas may sometimes be unpredictable and therefore tourists have to still be cautious and follow all the rules and guidelines especially keeping the 7 meters distance and not touching the gorillas.

 Rwanda gorilla trekking rules and regulations

-For all tourists on Rwanda gorilla tours, here are the rules and regulations to follow for each trek;
+For all tourists undertaking Rwanda gorilla tours, here are the rules and regulations to follow for each trek;

 - Clean your hands before heading out to the forest.
 This is done to ensure that no infections are carried into the gorilla habitat since hands can touch so many surfaces during the trek.

 - Keep your voice low as much as possible as you go trekking and even after seeing the gorillas.
-High pitched sound could easily bother the gorillas and make them uncomfortable.
+High pitched sounds could easily bother the gorillas and make them uncomfortable.